Special offer

 1. Prepare and develop questions

 Preparing for an interview lets you best evaluate a candidate’s abilities.
-Start by reviewing their cover letter and curriculum vitae (CV) to assess if the education, background, and skills of the candidate align with the role or what areas of their professional career you want to learn more about during the upcoming conversation.
+Start by reviewing their cover letter and curriculum vitae (CV) to assess if the candidate’s education, background, and skills align with the role or what areas of their professional career you want to learn more about during the upcoming conversation.
 You can also connect with leaders and colleagues who collaborate with the person in this role to ask if there are specific questions they want to be presented in the interview.

 2. Apply the STAR interview structure